Holland of Southport was the largest toffee manufacturer in the world. The company remains best known for Chewits.

 J A Holland evidently made a success of his factory, as the Cross Street site was sold off in 1934, with all production centralised at Virginia Street.

-J A Holland took over the firm from his father in 1936.
+J A Holland took over the business from 1936.
 He relaunched Invalide Toffee, a discontinued brand that had been first introduced around 1900.
-Sales took off, aided by a confident new marketing slogan, “Best on Earth”.
+Sales grew, aided by a confident new marketing slogan, “Best on Earth”.

 A fire at the factory in 1940 caused an estimated £5,000 to £6,000 worth of damage.
 The works were out of use for three weeks, but Holland refused to leave staff out of work, and instead engaged them in the clean-up process.